Warning: MASSIVE spoilers for the entire series ahead.

 - Kick the Son of a Bitch: His slaughter of the Cowled Wizards.
 Their reprehensibility speaks for itself and is demonstrated frequently, making his rampage the most sympathetic thing he does in the whole game.
 The fact is, Irenicus is the Big Bad of the game and a Torture Technician, and it's telling that the treatment of the inmates under his rule was better than what they got under the Cowled Wizards.

 - Lack of Empathy: How he got to be like this is actually a major plot point.
-He is literally incapable of feeling any of his own emotions except for his ambition and hatred for the elves who cast him out, since, for all intents and purposes, he has no soul.
-That includes sympathy.
+He is literally incapable of feeling any of his own emotions except for his ambition and hatred for the elves who cast him out of Suldanessellar, since, for all intents and purposes, he has no soul.

 - Large Ham: A great example of how one can be a Large Ham without raising one's voice.

 - Mad Scientist: Played with, since he arguably fits the title.
 You're led to believe that this is the case in the first dungeon, but it soon becomes apparent that it's only a means to an end.
 He's experimented on and tortured no shortage of people, including members of your party.

 - Meaningful Name: Subverted.
 See Names to Run Away from Really Fast and Non-Indicative Name.

 - Motive Rant: Dishes one out to Ellesime at the end.